gamedevpreneur/website/GDP/md/cs4b/0-hub.md

 Let’s learn how Object Oriented Programming helps us do that better.
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
-C# Practice 3: Add Boss Room
+Project 3.
+Add Boss Room
 /csharp-practice-3
 /img/cs4b/under-preparation.png
 ====
 We’ll redesign our dungeon with OOP.
 And we’ll add a boss room.
 [/ContentCard]

-# Bonuses
+# Part 3.
+Bonuses

-You learned how to use C#.
-You can safely say that you know how to use C#.
+With 7 chapters and 3 projects under your belt, you can safely say that you know C#.

+But unfortunately, it doesn't mean you know everything that expert developers use.

-But unfortunately, there are some more things that'll make your programming life easier.
+In this bonus part, I've covered some more topics that'll make your programming life easier.

-[ContentCard]
+[ContentCard preparation="true"]
 Bonus 1.
 How to use Visual Studio Debugger.
 /visual-studio-debugger
 /img/cs4b/under-preparation.png
 ====
 Debugger shows you what’s going on in the program so that you find bugs fast.

-You’ll find bugs soon enough.
+Let's learn how to use it and save time!
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
 Bonus 2.
 How to handle files in C# /handle-files-in-csharp /img/cs4b/under-preparation.png